ivogeorg/cpe1040-cre-week9-part1/program-notes.md

          # once you have a selection for the data type, you can call the correct function like
          to_scroll = interpret_dict[choice](bit_pattern_as_string)
          ```
-      4. For the curious, in the above code snippet, you are not storing the _names_ of the functions, but _references to the functions themselves_.
+      4. For the curious, in the above code snippet, you are not storing the *names* of the functions, but *references to the functions themselves*.
 Also, you can call them like this, because they are *first-class entities* in Python.
+      5. *Implementation of the functions will be the task for Part 2 of this assignment.*

 ### (TODO) Program composition
 In other words, putting the different components together in a way that makes sense from the perspective of the user, anticipating what the user might try to do, and gently guiding them toward the intended behavior.